Don Faircloth

 Donald Kevin Faircloth (born 26 November 1948), is an English former athlete.

 Biography

 Faircloth, a gardener with Croydon Council, became the British marathon champion after winning the British AAA Championships title at the 1970 AAA Championships on 13 June from Windsor to Chiswick.

-Shotly afterwards he represented England and won a bronze medal in the marathon, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Shotly afterwards he represented England in the marathon, at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he won a bronze medal.